spencermountain/dumpster-dive/README.md

 the english/german ones are bigger.
 Use whichever xml dump you'd like.
 The [download page](https://dumps.wikimedia.org) is weird, but you'll want the most-common dump format, without historical diffs, or images, which is `${LANG}wiki-latest-pages-articles.xml.bz2 `

 ### 4) unzip it
 i know, this sucks. but it makes the parser so much faster.
 On a macbook, unzipping en-wikipedia takes about an hour.
+Eat some lunch.

 ### 5) start it off
 ```bash